 Hopefully, there is going to come a time when the positive buzz around you and your business attract the interest of the media.
-The local newspaper wants to do an interview, perhaps, or the regional television news programme wants to interview you for a feature segment.
+The local newspaper wants to do an interview, perhaps, or the regional television news programme wants to interview you for a feature segment (either way your about to be featured in a newspaper).
 Great news – but before you open your mouth there are a few top tips for how to get it right.

 1. Do your homework

 Know the key facts about your business, and if you think you will forget them, write them down on a piece of paper, so you have them to hand.